Xilinx/VMC_Help/HDL/fir_macro/README.md

-complicated filter features such as multiple channels or multiple path core configuration, an AXI4-Stream-compliant interface, or functions such as reloading co-efficient, channel pattern support, or other HDL-based GUI parameters, use the Xilinx [FIR Compiler 7.2](fircompiler72.html) block in your design instead of the Digital FIR Filter block.
+complicated filter features such as multiple channels or multiple path core configuration, an AXI4-Stream-compliant interface, or functions such as reloading co-efficient, channel pattern support, or other HDL-based GUI parameters, use the [FIR Compiler 7.2](../../HDL/fir_compiler_v7_2/README.md) block in your design instead of the Digital FIR Filter block.

 In the Vivado® design flow, the Digital FIR filter block is inferred as